 Limitations

 Qualitative research differs from quantitative in that the limitations of quantitative measures and analysis pertain to limits on what the tools and tests can reasonably predict based on the factors analyzed.
-In qualitative research, the specifics of the choice in design will typically account for differences and limitations and have often been addressed as the design was discussed.
+In qualitative research, the specifics of the choice in design will typically account for differences and limitations, and have often been addressed as the design was discussed.
 Whether or not you include this section is up to your committee, based on your design.

 If you are conducting a mixed methods study, you may want to discuss generalizability (if appropriate) and applicability of results as you see them, discussing possible benefits and liabilities.
 Present threats to internal and external validity and discuss how compensation was made for such cases.
 In many cases this may include a statement of your position as researcher (especially if you are both researcher and participant or if you have some previous relationship to the participants).